opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/compute_floatingip_associate_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Compute client.
-    Keypairs are associated with accounts, but a Compute client is needed to create one.
-If omitted, the `region` argument of the provider is used.
-    Changing this creates a new floatingip_associate.

 * `floating_ip` - (Required) The floating IP to associate.

 * `instance_id` - (Required) The instance to associte the floating IP with.